mrzaizai2k/Perceptron-visualize-2d-and-3d/README.md

 # Perceptron-visualize-2d-and-3d
-Here I create a file that using perceptron to classify linearly seperable dataset on 2d and 3d space
+Here I create a file that using perceptron to classify linearly separable dataset on 2d and 3d space

 You can find my kaggle notebook [here](https://www.kaggle.com/bomaich/perceptron-visualize#PERCEPTRON) for more information